Dear Debt Adviser,

 - Request that a "deceased -- do not issue credit" flag be placed on the credit file due to death.

-If you are the spouse or executor of the deceased, you can ask for a copy of the decedent's credit report, so you'll have an accurate picture of his or her outstanding accounts.
+If you are the spouse or executor of the deceased, you can request a copy of the decedent's credit report, so you'll have an accurate picture of his or her outstanding accounts.
 You can find a sample of a letter request at the Identity Theft Resource Center.

 Mail the letter and supporting documentation certified mail, return receipt requested to: